 School’s out.
 Our guide to happy Easter holidays

-Schools break up for Easter today so here’s our take on what to do in the holidays with the kids and grandkids.
+Schools break up for Easter holidays today so here’s our take on what to do in the holidays with the kids and grandkids.

 The RSPB’s latest birdwatch figures from the Big Garden Birdwatch show the Beast from the East took a heavy toll on smaller birds.
 There were 27% less long tailed tits and 17% less wrens.
 The good news is the house sparrow is making a comeback with numbers increasing by 10%.
 Feeding the birds during spring when they need energy to care for young will help them thrive.
 Get the kids involved spotting birds wherever you are, even in the most unlikely places – wagtails aren’t called car park birds for nothing!
 A bird table is a simple way to count, feed and get to know which species are frequent garden visitors.